grafov/shift-shift/README.md

 What is it and why?
 ===================

-This utility switches keyboard groups in X Window in a way most ergonomic on my taste.
-I think keys to switch keyboard layouts must be:
+This utility allow you switch keyboard groups in X Window in the most ergonomic way (on my view of ergonomic UI :).
+I think keys for switching keyboard layouts should be:

 1. Dedicated.
 2. Non modal.

-If you often switch different keyboard layouts (it real use case for all who speak not only English) then dedicated keys more easy to type than key combos.
+If you are often switch keyboard layouts (it real use case for those who speaking not only English) then dedicated keys are more easy for typing than key combos.
 Old Soviet computers for example had dedicated key RUS/LAT for switch between Latin and Cyrillic.
 Sadly in modern English-oriented keyboards there are no dedicated keys for switch layouts.